xythobuz/lars/docs/src/pcb2.md

 You can [download the Gerber files to order PCBs online](./plot/fab_pcb2.zip).

+**Warning:**
+Revision 1 is missing diodes on the button matrix.
+So when holding down three or more buttons simultaneously you get ghosting on other buttons.

 ## Bill of Materials

 These are all the parts required to assemble the V2 PCB.